-The UMHB Certificate Program represents an alternate format for education which measures learning, not seat time.
-Student progress reflects completion of assessments which demonstrates content mastery required for completion of the certificate.
+The UMHB Certificate Program may be offered in a program that represents an alternate format for education.
+Student progress reflects the completion of assessments or assignments (as applicable) which demonstrates the required content for learning objectives for completion of the certificate.
 Students are urged to recognize the importance of utilizing learning apps, faculty, and other provided resources.